Overturning Wrongful Convictions Involving Misapplied Forensics

-The misapplication of forensic science contributed to 45% of wrongful convictions in the United States proven through DNA evidence.
+The misapplication of forensic science contributed to 52% of wrongful convictions in Innocence Project cases.
 False or misleading forensic evidence was a contributing factor in 24% of all wrongful convictions nationally, according to the National Registry of Exonerations, which tracks both DNA and non-DNA based exonerations.1

 This includes convictions based on forensic evidence that is unreliable or invalid and expert testimony that is misleading.
 It also includes mistakes made by practitioners and in some cases misconduct by forensic analysts.
 In some cases, scientific testimony that was generally accepted at the time of a conviction has since been undermined by new scientific advancements in disciplines including: